JV boys VB

 Brien Ing | SLMarch 14, 2021, 12:01am

-First off, if you've taken the time click on this, thank you.
+First off, if you've taken the time to click on this, thank you.

 Today marks exactly 365 days since the COVID-19 pandemic shutdown high school sports, and our last set of "real" high school game coverage on that day included Iolani baseball's two-hit shutout over Mid-Pacific, and a pair of wins for Castle over Moanalua in both baseball and softball.
 The abruptly shortened 2019-20 season marked our eleventh year of coverage.